dmjio/envy/README.md

   toVar   :: a -> String
   fromVar :: String -> Maybe a
 ```
-With instances for most primitive types already supported (`Word8` - `Word32`, `Int`, `Integer`, `String`, `Text`, etc.) the `Var` class is easily deriveable.
+With instances for most primitive types supported (`Word8` - `Word32`, `Int`, `Integer`, `String`, `Text`, etc.) the `Var` class is easily deriveable.
 The `FromEnv` typeclass provides a parser type that is an instance of `MonadReader Env`, `MonadError String` and `MonadIO`.
-This allows for connection pool initialization inside of our environment parser, error handling and environment fetching.
+This allows for connection pool initialization inside of our environment parser, customer error handling and environment fetching.
+See below for an example.

 ```haskell
 {-# LANGUAGE RecordWildCards            #-}